wouterpeere/GHEtool/README.md

 ## References

 ### Development of GHEtool

+Peere, W. (2025).
+Three ways to design a hybrid geothermal heating and cooling system for an office building.
+In _Proceedings of Geo-Rin Conference_.
+Benasque (Spain), 2-6 June 2025.

 Meertens, L., Peere, W., Helsen, L. (2024).
 Influence of short-term dynamic effects on geothermal borefield size.
 In _Proceedings of International Ground Source Heat Pump Association_.
 Montréal (Canada), 28-30 May 2024.